WICG/portals/README.md

 TODO:

 - Do these restrictions also apply to same-origin portals?
-- Discuss document policies, `sandbox=""`, referrer policy... any other policies?
+- Discuss `sandbox=""`, referrer policy... any other policies?
 Might not belong in this section.
-- Briefly discuss permissions and policies that people might want to impose on portals, including some that aren't proposed yet (like blocking scripts or network access).
-Note that these will be developed independently, for iframes and portals alike.
 - Ideally Permissions Policy would become a superset of the Permissions API, and we could use that infrastructure exclusively to shut things down.
 Currently that is not the case so we have to consult both.

 ### Rendering